-At the time of writing this report, 1,146 Supervisors had completed the full-day TTC's direct and indirect supervisors.
-A diversity instructor was also were introduced for monthly reporting and greater accountability.
+At the time of writing this report, 1,146 Supervisors had completed the full-day Confronting Anti-Black Racism training through the City of Toronto, with another 382 enrolled in upcoming sessions.
+This represents 75 per cent of the TTC's direct and indirect supervisors.
+A diversity instructor was also hired dedicated to the roll out of Confronting Anti-Black Racism Training to TTC's unionized employees.
+In addition, in 2021, new training metrics were introduced for monthly reporting and greater accountability.